mvojtko/FIIT_OS_PAGE/README.md

 * Download the generated archive to your computer and submit it to the designated submission area in AIS.
     * Archive has to be in defined format.
 Wrong format may result in receiving 0 points.
 * Use the `scp` command or its equivalent to download the archive.
-* Successful execution of all tests does **not necessarily guarantee** a 100% score for the assignment.
+* Successful execution of all tests does **not guarantee** a 100% score for the assignment.

 ## Troubleshooting